 4.5.1 The Authority procured its internal audit service under a service level agreement from Liverpool City Council and the arrangement and service was in accordance with the CIPFA Code of Practice for Internal Audit in Local Government 2006.
-The internal audit plan for 2015/16, prioritised by a combination of the key internal controls, assessment and review on the basis of risk, was approved by the Authority during the year.
+The internal audit plan for 2016/17, prioritised by a combination of the key internal controls, assessment and review on the basis of risk, was approved by the Authority during the year.
 All internal audit reports included an assessment of the internal controls and prioritised action plans, if relevant, to address any areas needing improvement.
-These reports were submitted to the relevant managers as appropriate and the Head of Finance.
-Finalised internal audit reports were submitted to the Audit sub Committee in addition to regular progress reports from the Internal Audit manager.
+These reports were submitted to the relevant managers as appropriate and the Treasurer.
+Updated Internal Audit Plan reports were submitted to the Audit sub Committee that included summary findings of all completed audit reports and implementation of any agreed recommendations.
 The Annual Review of Internal Audit Report concluded that:

-"it is our opinion that we can provide Substantial Assurance that the system of internal control in place at Merseyside Fire & Rescue Service for the year ended 31st March 2015 accords with proper practice.
-The 2015/16 fundamental systems audits have shown a substantial level of compliance and none of the audits have identified weaknesses that have required a corporate impact assessment of Major or Moderate.
-Based on the audit work carried out in 2015/16 we are not aware of any significant control weaknesses within the Service which impact on the Annual Governance Statement"
+"it is our opinion that we can provide Substantial Assurance that the system of internal control in place at Merseyside Fire & Rescue Service for the year ended 31st March 2017 accords with proper practice.
+The 2016/17 fundamental systems audits have shown a substantial level of compliance and none of the audits have identified weaknesses that have required a corporate impact assessment of Major or Moderate.
+Based on the audit work carried out in 2016/17 we are not aware of any significant control weaknesses within the Service which impact on the Annual Governance Statement"

-The service has in place a system of policies, procedures and processes to enable it to support the six core CIPFA/SOLACE Principles of good governance.
+The service has in place a system of policies, procedures and processes to enable it to support the seven core CIPFA/SOLACE Principles of good governance.